oracle/terraform-kubernetes-installer/README.md

 $ terraform apply
 ```

-The Kubernetes cluster will be running after the configuration is applied successfully and the cluster installation
-scripts have been given time to finish asynchronously.
-Typically this takes around 5 minutes after `terraform apply`
-and will vary depending on the instance counts and shapes.
+The Kubernetes cluster will be running after the configuration is applied successfully and the cloud-init scripts have been given time to finish asynchronously.
+Typically this takes around 5 minutes after `terraform apply` and will vary depending on the overall configuration, instance counts, and shapes.

-#### Access the Kubernetes API server
+### Access the Kubernetes API server

-The master, worker, and etcd security groups only allow VCN ingress (10.0.0.0/16) by default.

-To open access HTTPs access to your master API server, which will enable the Kubernetes Dashboard and kubectl to be
-reachable from the outside, run:
+##### Access the cluster using kubectl

+If you've chosen to configure a _public_ networks (i.e. `network_access=public`), you can use `kubectl` to
+interact with your cluster from your local machine using the kubeconfig found in the ./generated folder or using the `kubeconfig` Terraform output variable.

 ```bash
 # warning: 0.0.0.0/0 is wide open.
 Consider limiting HTTPs ingress to smaller set of IPs.